What is endometriosis: causes to recognise

 -

-Presence of ovarian adhesions or cysts
+Presence of adhesions or ovarian cysts

 -

-Function of the tubes and endometrium
+Functionality of the fallopian tubes and endometrium

-In some cases, endometriosis can make conception more difficult , but it does not rule it out entirely.
+In some cases, endometriosis can make conception more difficult, but it does not rule it out entirely.

-Does endometriosis affect fertility?
+Does endometriosis compromise fertility?

-Yes, it can compromise fertility , but not in all patients.
+Yes, it can compromise fertility, but not in all patients.

 Here's how: